Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - Weather App
 - Tic Tac Toe, Super Tic Tac Toe

-General Idea: teaching lesson demonstrates what to accomplish, then project emphasizes repetition
+General Idea: teaching lesson demonstrates what to accomplish, then project work emphasizes repetition
+- Ideas for code come from a variety of places, including ChatGPT
+- Students learn how to read and combine code from various sources

 ---